LearnersGuild/curriculum-app/modules/Error-Handling/README.md

 ## Exercises

-Read through the resources above and play with these concepts using a node script.
+- Read through the resources above and play with these concepts using a node script.
+- Complete the two exercises at the end of the [Eloquent Javascript lesson](http://eloquentjavascript.net/08_error.html).